 7.30 - 9.30am, Thursday 13 June 2019, Stamford Plaza, Auckland

-The world of work is changing beneath us.
+The world of work is changing.
 Widespread connectivity, increased automation, and emerging technologies, together with shifting demographics and changing values, are disrupting individual roles, moving work practice boundaries, blurring the nature of work and traditional models of employment and rewards, and challenging established business strategy.

 Our speakers will discuss:

 • How rapid technological change and disruption is changing the workforce and impacting strategic planning and risk management

 • Embracing and adopting technology and the digital culture, building capability, and promoting employee voice – opportunities and benefits for businesses of all sizes